 For over twelve years Alastair Daniel toured schools in the UK and the Low Countries with The Story Tent.
-In 2010, Alastair made the move from professional storytelling to academia, and is currently Senior Lecturer in Education at the University of Winchester where he researches and writes in the field of educational storytelling and teaches storytelling within undergraduate and postgraduate courses for student teachers.
-Alastair continues an active storyteller in local storytelling clubs and periodically visits schools with The Story Tent when his university commitments allow.
+In 2010, Alastair made the move from professional storytelling to academia, and is currently Principal Lecturer in Primary English at the University of Roehampton.
+Alastair is an active researcher and writer in the field of educational storytelling, and continues to tell stories in local storytelling clubs, as well as periodically visiting schools with The Story Tent when his university commitments allow.

 Alastair K Daniel